Unit 3: The Multi-Talented Blog (Social Media)

-The blog was one of the first digital tools/apps that appeared on the web, and historians have made use of the blog in different ways.
-(Look at some of the listed examples below.)
-In this unit you'll create your own blog which you will then use for the remainder of the course.
-This is also your first encounter with the importance of design, because a bad-looking blog will not be as effective as a good-looking one.
+The blog was one of the first digital tools/apps that appeared on the web and an early form of social media.
+Historians have made use of the blog in different ways, and you'll be able to look at several examples.
+In this unit you'll create your own blog which you will then use off and on throughout the remainder of the course.
+This is also your first encounter with the importance of web design, because a bad-looking blog will not be as effective at reaching a desired audience as a good-looking blog.

 What you must do in this unit

 - Read this unit's note on the Multi-Talented Blog.
 I also have some older notes on the Social Media Revolution.

 - Watch the video on the Multi-Talented Blog.

 - Look at these examples of the blog being used as a "blog," i.e., as social media.
 I'm sure that you could find many more, and please send me any suggestions to add to the list.
 Some are better than others.

 - Look at these examples of the blog being used as a website.

 - Look at these examples of a blog being used as a website or a blog, or both, or a little of both.